Rakeela/dragora-notes/Chives-of-Wrath.md

 I'm also bad at spatial planning, and I have to build my own grow rig.
 I'm poking at FreeCAD and it's really a lesson in how little I know about constructing stuff.
 Every piece of the design is a struggle.

 ---
+I gave up making my own and decided to buy a premade solution.
+I've bought a tower garden device and a grow tent.
+Together, they'll provide an isolated, climate-controlled grow environment in which I will attempt to grow a first control population of chives.
+If this works, I'll buy a second tower-tent combo in which to try the experiment proper.

+---
 Back to [[Everloathing-Agritechnologies]]